openai/openai-cookbook/examples/vector_databases/cassandra_astradb/README.md

-# Astra DB and Cassandra
+# RAG with Astra DB and Cassandra

 The demos in this directory show how to use the Vector Search capabilities available today in **DataStax Astra DB**, a serverless